DanielAlvarez2/mern-olea/README.md

 navigate to Netlify URL/test

 LESS THAN 3 HOURS TO COMPLETE

+Print README.md from GitHub Repo URL in PrintFriendly.com